 24 small crisp puris broken into pieces

-In a large bowl toss together the chickpeas, onions, corriander, mint, tomato, mangoes, potatoes and green chillies.
-Sprinkle the salt and red chillie powder all over.
+In a large bowl, toss together the chickpeas, onions, coriander, mint, tomato, mango, potatoes, and green chillies.
+Sprinkle the salt and red chilli powder all over.

-When ready to serve, dress it with the chutney, the chaat masala, yogurt and sugar.
+When ready to serve, dress it with the chutney, the chaat masala, yoghurt and sugar.

 Boil and peel the potato before cutting it.

 Buy ready-cooked chickpeas in cans but rinse them thoroughly before using them.

 If you cannot find mangoes locally, add a tsp or two of dry mango powder called Amchur instead.

 Mint always adds to the freshness but is not an integral part of the dish.

 Before serving, taste that the balance of spice, sweet, and sour is perfectly balanced for your palate.